 Photo IDs for Minors (especially young teens)

 This is a big deal for me.
 As a mom of three teenagers, I like the peace of mind of having a government issued photo ID for my children who are too young to drive.
 Older teens often look like young adults.
 Passports are an instant way to provide a date of birth – and proof that they are in fact minors – to foreign authorities should it be requested.

 On our last family cruise, my oldest son celebrated his 17th birthday aboard the ship.
 The last day of the cruise was spent at Castaway Cay.
 Prior to returning to the ship he was stopped by the Bahamian authorities for an ID check (as were several other guests).
 He did have his learners permit, but children younger than 18 generally do not need any form of photo ID with them, but since he looks older than his age, he was stopped.
 Of course, he was allowed to pass without incident, and the authorities even remarked that he looked older than he was.

-Our incident was benign, but I like having the peace of mind that that little passport book provides.
+Our incident was benign, but I sure do like having the peace of mind that that little passport book provides.

 U.S. Passport Information

-For the most up to date information on obtaining or renewing your United States Passport, pleases visit the U.S. Department of State’s Passports and International Travel site.
+For the most up to date information on obtaining or renewing your United States Passport, please visit the U.S. Department of State’s Passports and International Travel site.

 Processing time is approximately 6-8 weeks.
 Though, I will say our latest round of passport renewals took just over 4 weeks (and that was with issues regarding paperwork submission).
 In other words, give yourself plenty of time.

 While the state department had my son’s birth certificate, his baseball league needed a copy.
 If I didn’t have one, it could have prevented him from playing in an upcoming tournament.
 Copies to the rescue.